Theme 2

 The doctoral projects under Theme 2 have two main objectives.

-Develop technologies for adaptive and flexible use of drones to observe animals in complex environments
+Development of technologies for adaptive and flexible use of drones to observe animals in complex environments

 Autonomous drones are a promising technology with great potential for adaptive and flexible monitoring of animals in their natural environment.
 However, current systems do not offer the combination of long endurance Beyond Visual Line Of Sight (BVLOS) operations; Vertical Take-Off and Landing; and the ability to capture close-up images of individual animals from multiple, multi-angle view-points.
 Working with a leading SME in the field of quad planes, VTOL will be combined with onboard navigation and re-routing enabling operations in remote locations with complex terrains.
 Control systems will be developed for the deployment and re-capture in flight of smaller parasitic drones, enabling close-up data capture of individual animals at high resolutions (DC13 – Mutualistic Drones).
 In addition to BVLOS flight, operations with multiple drones are key to widening the geographical and temporal coverage of drone missions.
 However, the complexity and variability of nature conservation missions required for nature conservation implies a need for dedicated planning and control algorithms to be developed for each specific scenario, which is tedious and time consuming (DC6 – Automated Planning).